Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part2/GitHub-Docker-Runner-Azure-Part2.md

 LABEL RunnerVersion=${RUNNER_VERSION}
 ```

 We define an input argument using `'ARG'`.
 This is so that we can instruct the docker build command to load a specific version of the **GitHub runner** agent into the image when building the image.
 Because we are using a **linux container**, `'ARG'` will create a system variable **$RUNNER_VERSION** which will be accessible to Bash inside the container.

+We also set an **Enviornment Variable** called **DEBIAN_FRONTEND** to **noninteractive** with `'ENV'`, this is so that we can run commands later on in unattended mode.

 In addition we can also label our image with some **metadata** using `'LABEL'` to add more information about the image.
 You can change these values as necessary.

 **NOTE:** `'LABEL RunnerVersion=${RUNNER_VERSION}'`, this label is dynamically updated from the build argument we will be passing into the docker build command later.